getk2/k2/README.md

 * There are hundreds of extensions supporting or integrating K2 in the Joomla Extensions Directory - see: https://extensions.joomla.org/instant-search/?searchall=k2&q=k2
 * The first version of the Joomla Magazine and JoomlaGov.info (the directory for government websites built with Joomla) are powered by K2.
 * K2 is used in some of the top Joomla websites worldwide by organizations like the Harvard University, The National Institute of Technology in Brazil, the UK's NHS, Top Gear, Groupama, Amnesty International, ActionAid, The High Court of Australia, Arturia, Cyrus Audio and many, many more.
-* K2 is compatible with Joomla versions 1.5, 2.5 and 3.x on PHP versions 5, 7 & 8.
+* K2 is FULLY compatible with Joomla versions 1.5, 2.5 and 3.x on PHP versions 5, 7 & 8.

 ### Download K2